Skip to Main Content

 Why Film in China?

-China offers an extraordinary variety of filming locations—from historic imperial palaces and world-class museums to modern cityscapes, Himalayan peaks, tea plantations and rice terraces, and South China Sea coastlines.
-Iconic Beijing locations include the Great Wall of China and the Forbidden City Museum, among the most sought-after filming sites in the world.
+China gives you a huge range of filming locations.
+These span historic imperial palaces and world-class museums, modern cityscapes, Himalayan peaks, tea plantations and rice terraces, and South China Sea coastlines.
+Iconic Beijing sites include the Great Wall of China and the Forbidden City Museum, two of the most sought-after filming spots in the world.

-A rich mix of geography, culture, and infrastructure makes China one of the industry's most versatile destinations.
-Strong incentives and advanced facilities support productions of every scale.
+A rich mix of geography, culture, and setup makes China one of the most flexible places in the industry.
+Strong incentives and advanced facilities back productions of every size.

 Historical Sites

-UNESCO sites including the Great Wall of China, Zhangjiajie, Summer Palace, and Roman amphitheaters suit prestige productions.
+UNESCO sites like the Great Wall of China, Zhangjiajie, the Summer Palace, and Roman amphitheaters suit high-end productions.

 Island Paradise

-East China Sea and South China Sea coastlines, Hainan Island, and island towns provide waterfronts and dramatic seascapes for luxury shoots.
+East China Sea and South China Sea coastlines, Hainan Island, and island towns give you waterfronts and dramatic seascapes for luxury shoots.

 Modern Cities